Boundary Waters, Minnesota

 Ely

-Ely is the primary outfitter hub for the BWCAW.
-The town sits about 60 miles north of Virginia, Minnesota on US-169, and nearly every block along Sheridan Street supports the wilderness economy: outfitters, canoe shops, gear stores, license vendors, and cafes catering to early-rising paddlers.
-The International Wolf Center on the east side of town offers exhibits on wolf biology and ecology and sometimes allows visitors to observe resident wolves.
-The North American Bear Center, also in Ely, runs a parallel program focused on black bear research and education – both are worth an hour if you are waiting out a weather delay or arriving the evening before your trip.
+Ely is the primary outfitter hub, about 60 miles north of Virginia, Minnesota on US-169.
+Nearly every business on Sheridan Street serves the wilderness economy in some form.
+The International Wolf Center on the east side of town offers exhibits on wolf biology and sometimes allows visitors to observe resident wolves through a viewing area.
+The North American Bear Center runs a parallel program focused on black bear research.
+Both are genuine educational operations, not tourist traps, and worth an hour if you are waiting out weather or killing time before an early departure.

-For permits and Forest Service information, stop at the Kawishiwi Ranger District office on the edge of town, which is staffed by personnel familiar with current water levels, fire conditions, and portage trail conditions.
+The Kawishiwi Ranger District office on the edge of town is staffed by Forest Service personnel with current information on water levels, fire conditions, and portage trail status.
+Stopping there before entry is not required but is a good habit, particularly in dry summers when fire restrictions affect campfires.

 Grand Marais